 Practice Activity: Choose a Publish Option

 Storyline supports several publish options, described below.
-If you're using Storyline 360, let’s publish to Articulate 360 where you can collaborate with stakeholders and subject matter experts in Articulate Review.
+If you're using Storyline 360, let’s publish to Review 360 where you can collaborate with stakeholders and subject matter experts.
 If you're using Storyline 3, try publishing for web distribution.

 Go to the Home tab on the ribbon and click Publish to launch the publishing wizard.

-Click the Articulate 360 tab on the left side of the window.
+Click the Review 360 tab on the left side of the window.

 Before we continue, here’s some quick info on each publish option:

-Publish courses to Articulate 360 to test how they look on various devices and to collect feedback from stakeholders with an easy-to-use web interface in Articulate Review.
+Publish courses to Review 360 to test how they look on various devices and to collect feedback from stakeholders with an easy-to-use web app.

 After choosing a publish option, adjust the settings, such as title, description, publish location, mobile options, quality, tracking options, and LMS specification.
 For details, see the user guide for each publish option listed above.

-Since we’re publishing for Articulate 360 in this tutorial, configure these settings:
+Since we’re publishing to Review 360 in this tutorial, configure these settings:

 Select Create a new item and enter a title for your course in the corresponding text field.